MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification-update.md

 1. To make changes, see [Manage deduplication rules](#manage-deduplication-rules) or [Manage match rules](#manage-match-rules).

-1. Run the match process again or [unify the customer profile](#unify-the-customer-profile).
+1. Run the match process again or [update the customer profile](#update-the-customer-profile).

-## Unify the customer profile
+## Update the customer profile

 To update the unified customer profile entity without impacting dependencies (such as enrichments, segments, or measures), select **Unify customer profiles**.
 Dependent processes are not run, but will be refreshed as [defined in the refresh schedule](system.md#schedule-tab).